From Physics to Surrogate Intelligence: A Unified Electro-Thermo-Optimization Framework for TSV Networks: ML-Assisted Optimization Framework

 \subsection{Graph Representation}

-The TSV array is modeled as a graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$, enabling a flexible representation that naturally supports arbitrary TSV arrangement patterns and variable array sizes as shown in Fig. \ref{fig:graph_rep}.
+The TSV array is modeled as a graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$, enabling a flexible representation that naturally supports arbitrary TSV arrangement patterns and variable array sizes.
 Graph-based modeling is particularly well suited for this problem, as it captures complex spatial interactions while remaining inherently scalable.
 As a result, the proposed framework can generalize to TSV arrays larger than those encountered during training without requiring architectural modifications.